-The Land Conservation Commitment provides that "PG&E shall ensure that the Watershed Lands it owns... are conserved for a broad range of beneficial public values, including the protection of the natural habitat of fish, wildlife and plants, the preservation of open space, outdoor recreation by the general public, sustainable forestry, agricultural uses, and historic values.
+The Land Conservation Commitment provides that, 'PG&E shall ensure that the Watershed Lands it owns... are conserved for a broad range of beneficial public values, including the protection of the natural habitat of fish, wildlife and plants, the preservation of open space, outdoor recreation by the general public, sustainable forestry, agricultural uses, and historic values.
 PG&E will protect these beneficial public values associated with the Watershed Lands... from uses that would conflict with their conservation.
-PG&E recognizes that such lands are important to maintaining the quality of life of local communities and all the people of California in many ways, and it is PG&E's intention to protect and preserve the beneficial public values of these lands under the terms of any agreements concerning their future ownership or management."1
+PG&E recognizes that such lands are important to maintaining the quality of life of local communities and all the people of California in many ways, and it is PG&E's intention to protect and preserve the beneficial public values of these lands under the terms of any agreements concerning their future ownership or management.'

-The following text lists the objectives for each BPV at the Lyons Reservoir planning unit that the Stewardship Council board approved in LCP Volume II, as well as a description of how the conservation easement addresses each objective and each applicable BPV.
+The following text lists the objectives for each BPV at the Doyle Springs planning unit that the Stewardship Council Board approved in LCP Volume II as well as a description of how the conservation easement supports each objective and preserves and/or enhances the BPVs.